Why Yannick Carrasco Should Leave Atletico Madrid | Pakistan Tribune

 A TACTICAL SHIFT

 Atletico manager Diego Simeone has changed the course of Los Rojiblancos in Spain and Europe in a major way since taking over in late 2011.
-“The Man In Black’ brings an intense and fierce approach to the game, not unlike his time as a player.
+“The Man In Black” brings an intense and fierce approach to the game, not unlike his time as a player.

 Atletico Madrid under Simeone have been successful through a hard-working defensive approach that has brought them into Europe’s elite.